eHIJING: an Event Generator for Jet Tomography in Electron-Ion Collisions: Hadron production in lepton-nucleus collisions

-In this subsection, we compute the nuclear modification of the fragmentation functions in DIS and compare to available experimental data.
-From low to high collision energies, these experiments are: \begin{itemize} \item The CLAS experiment \cite{CLAS:2021jhm}: electron collisions with fixed targets of $d$, ${}^{12}$C, ${}^{56}$Fe, and ${}^{208}$Pb with beam energy $E = 5.014$ GeV or $\sqrt{s}_{eN} = 3.21$ GeV.
-The relatively low beam energy results in a rather narrow range of $\nu$ and $Q^2$.
-Therefore, we will only focus on the $z_h$ and $p_T$ dependence of $R_{eA}$ from this experiment. \item The HERMES experiment \cite{HERMES:2007plz}: electron or position collisions with fixed targets of $d$, ${}^{3}$He, ${}^{14}$N, ${}^{20}$Ne, ${}^{84}$Kr, and ${}^{131}$Xe, with beam energy $E = 27.6$ GeV or $\sqrt{s}_{eN} = 7.24$ GeV. \item The EMC experiment\cite{EuropeanMuon:1991jmx}: muon collisions with fixed targets of $d$, ${}^{12}$C, ${}^{64}$Cu, ${120}^{20}$Sn with beam energy $E =$ 100 or 280 GeV or $\sqrt{s}_{\mu N} = 13.7$, 22.9 GeV. \end{itemize}
+Nuclear modifications to semi-inclusive hadron production have been studied in the following experiments: \begin{itemize} \item The first observation is made by the EMC experiment \cite{EuropeanMuon:1991jmx} in the charged hadron spectra with $d$, ${}^{12}$C, ${}^{64}$Cu, and ${}^{120}$Sn targets.
+The muon beam energy is $E =100$, $280$ GeV and the center of mass energy $\sqrt{s_{\mu N}} = 13.7$, $22.9$ GeV. \item The HERMES experiment \cite{HERMES:2007plz} bombards electron/position on fixed targets of $d$, ${}^{3}$He, ${}^{14}$N, ${}^{20}$Ne, ${}^{84}$Kr, and ${}^{131}$Xe.
+The electron beam energy is $E = 27.6$ GeV and $\sqrt{s_{eN}} = 7.24$ GeV.
+Compared to EMC experiment, HERMES has a differential dataset and provides particle identification. \item Finally the CLAS experiment \cite{CLAS:2021jhm} has various targets including $d$, ${}^{12}$C, ${}^{56}$Fe, and ${}^{208}$Pb.
+The electron beam energy is $E = 5.014$ GeV and $\sqrt{s_{eN}} = 3.21$ GeV.
+Nuclear experiments with 12 GeV electron beam energy are expected in the future. \end{itemize}

-In the CLAS and HERMES experiments, the typical $Q^2$ is about 1-3 GeV${}^2$.
-The typical transverse momentum $l_\perp$ of the parton splitting is no more than 1 GeV/$c$ as $l_\perp^2 < z(1-z)Q^2 < Q^2/4$.
-Such a kinematic reach is ideal to test the modified hadronization model in eHIJING, where the struck quark has a moderate momentum in the rest frame of the nuclei from a few GeV to 20 GeV.
-Hadrons from the fragmentation at lower $z_h$ values may be produced within the nuclei and undergo hadronic collisions.
-However, such hadronic interaction is currently not included in eHIJING and in the following results.

-The EMC experiment reaches an average $Q^2=10.2$-12.3 GeV${}^2$ in various beam settings and provides vital constraints on the virtuality evolution of the patron shower in eHIJING.
-Furthermore, the average photon energy $\nu$ is more than 50 GeV, and we would expect the hadronic interactions to be negligible for a large range of $z_h$.

-Finally, these experiments are mostly probing the $x_B\gtrsim 0.1$ region where the hard processes are dominated by quark-photon scattering and the current model based on Pythia8 should be adequate.
-However, at higher colliding energies, the inclusion of gluon-photon scatterings at NLO is essential and has to be included.
+These experiments probe the region $x_B\gtrsim 0.1$, where the hard processes are dominated by the LO quark scattering.
+This corresponds to the geometric picture shown on the left of Fig. \ref{fig:spacetime}, which will be used to understand the simulation and data.

-We consider the nuclear modification to both the collinear fragmentation function $D(z_h)$ and the TMD fragmentation function $D(z, p_T)$, and their dependence on the kinematic variable $\nu$, $Q^2$, and the nuclear size $A$.
-The nuclear modification is presented as the ratio of the per trigger yield of hadrons ($i=\pi^+,K^+,p$ and their antiparticles, and $\pi^0$) between $e$+$A$ and $e$+$d$ collisions,